MilesMcBain/friendlyeval/README.md

 ### Passing expressions involving columns
 Using the `_expr` functions, you can pass expressions involving column names to `dplyr` functions like `filter`, `mutate` and `summarise`.

-For a simple case involving a single expression consider a more general version of the `double_col` function from above, called `double_anything`, that can take expressions involving columns:
+An example case involving a single expression is a more general version of the `double_col` function from above, called `double_anything`, that can take expressions involving columns:

 ```
 double_anything <- function(dat, arg){